Swolebrain/exercises/01_purchase_endpoint/README.md

 - **Type Safety**: TypeScript interfaces and type checking
 - **Code Organization**: Separation of concerns with controllers, services, and repositories
 - **Modern Build Tools**: Vite for fast development and building
+- **Architectural Patterns**: What NOT to do (hardcoding business logic in frontend)

+## 🏗️ Architecture Notes

+**Intentional "Worse" Design**: This application is designed to demonstrate what NOT to do in production:

+- **Frontend Business Logic**: The sequence of applying discounts and taxes is hardcoded in the frontend
+- **Tight Coupling**: Frontend and backend are tightly coupled through hardcoded calculation sequences
+- **Limited Flexibility**: Business rules cannot be changed without modifying frontend code
+- **Testing Complexity**: Business logic is harder to test when embedded in UI components

+This serves as a valuable learning tool to understand why business logic should typically be centralized in the backend.

 ## 🧪 Testing the Application